Juliet003/sales-management-system/README.md

-A Sales Management API is designed to help manage the various aspects of sales operations, such as customer information, product details, orders, inventory, and sales tracking.
-Here’s a basic outline of what such an API might include, with some example endpoints:

-Authentication
-POST /auth/login: Log in a user and provide a token.
-POST /auth/register: Register a new user.
-POST /auth/logout: Log out a user.
-Customers
-GET /customers: Retrieve a list of all customers.
-GET /customers/{id}: Retrieve details for a specific customer.
-POST /customers: Create a new customer.
-PUT /customers/{id}: Update details for a specific customer.
-DELETE /customers/{id}: Delete a specific customer.
+Sales Management System

+This project is a Sales Management System implemented using the Spring Boot framework.
+It provides a RESTful API for managing products, clients, sales operations, and reporting.
+It includes features for user authentication, logging, and auditing to track important system activities.

+Features

+Products Management: Manage product details including name, description, category, quantity, and price.

+Clients Management: Manage client details including name, last name, mobile, email, and address.

+Sales Operations Management: Manage sales transactions including creation, update, and viewing of sales.

+Reporting: Generate various reports related to sales, clients, and products.

+User Authentication: Secure the API with authentication and authorization.

+Logging and Auditing: Track and log important system activities and changes.

+Technologies

+Spring Boot

+Spring Data JPA

+Spring Security

+Hibernate

+MySQL/PostgreSQL (or any other relational database)

+Lombok

+API Endpoints

-Products
+Products Management

-GET /products: Retrieve a list of all products.
+GET /products: Fetch all products.

-GET /products/{id}: Retrieve details for a specific product.
+GET /products/{id}: Fetch a product by ID.

 POST /products: Create a new product.

-PUT /products/{id}: Update details for a specific product.
+PUT /products/{id}: Update an existing product.

-DELETE /products/{id}: Delete a specific product.
+DELETE /products/{id}: Delete a product.

-Orders
+Clients Management

-GET /orders: Retrieve a list of all orders.
+GET /clients: Fetch all clients.

-GET /orders/{id}: Retrieve details for a specific order.
+GET /clients/{id}: Fetch a client by ID.

-POST /orders: Create a new order.
+POST /clients: Create a new client.

-PUT /orders/{id}: Update details for a specific order.
+PUT /clients/{id}: Update an existing client.

-DELETE /orders/{id}: Delete a specific order.
+DELETE /clients/{id}: Delete a client.

-Inventory
-GET /inventory: Retrieve inventory levels for all products.
-GET /inventory/{productId}: Retrieve inventory levels for a specific product.
-POST /inventory: Add inventory for a product.
-PUT /inventory/{productId}: Update inventory levels for a specific product.
-Sales Tracking
+Sales Operations

-GET /sales: Retrieve sales data.
+GET /sales: Fetch all sales operations.

-GET /sales/{id}: Retrieve sales data for a specific sale.
+GET /sales/{id}: Fetch a sale by ID.

-POST /sales: Record a new sale.
+POST /sales: Create a new sale with multiple transactions.

-PUT /sales/{id}: Update a specific sale record.
+PUT /sales/{id}: Edit quantities and prices of a sale.

-DELETE /sales/{id}: Delete a specific sale record.
-Reports
+Reporting

-GET /reports/sales: Generate a sales report.
+GET /reports/sales: Generate a sales report for a specific date range.

-GET /reports/customers: Generate a customer report.
+GET /reports/clients: Generate a client report.

 GET /reports/products: Generate a product report.
-GET /reports/inventory: Generate an inventory report.